LucDemortier/LucDemortier.github.io/_portfolio/5_Kojak.md

 ---
 layout: post
-title:  "Project Kojak"
+title:  "Project Kojak: The Practice of Yoga in the City"
 date: 25 June 2015
 excerpt:
 ---
-More to come shortly...